 In their future work, many students with a life science or social science background will be confronted with societal responses to research findings, the setting of research agenda's in support of societal innovation, and the design of communication research as a preparation for communication planning.
 In this minor students come to grips with the different ways in which communication can relate to research.

-The course Life-Science Communication and Learning in the Digital Age investigates how the digital age affects the communication between scientists and societal audiences, and the way people learn about contested issues relating to environment, sustainability, health, biodiversity and natural resource management.
+The course internet based Communication and Learning for social Change investigates how the digital age affects the communication between scientists and societal audiences, and the way people learn about contested issues relating to environment, sustainability, health, biodiversity and natural resource management.
 In the course Research for Effective Communication students learn how to develop a communication science research proposal that is relevant to making strategic choices in the preparation and development of communicative interventions (campaigns, process plans, communication plans).
-In the final course Methods for Effective Communication students can apply the insights gained by developing a coherent communication plan.
+In the final course Designing Communication Interventions students can apply the insights gained by developing a coherent communication plan.

 After successful completion of this minor students are expected to be able to: